 2. Verify the Reporting/Approval Process

-Now, this has higher demerits due to the fact that communication gap in a certain hierarchy will also affect the cross-departmental communication causing a huge chaos.
+Now, this has higher demerits because the communication gap in a certain hierarchy will also affect cross-departmental communication causing huge chaos.
 This is especially true for the complex organograms of big organizations.

-And finding where the mishap happened in the whole communication process and reverting back to the hierarchy to resolve it is time-consuming.
-This hampers the lead time for the customers, suppliers, vendors and other partners too.
+And finding where the mishap happened in the whole communication process and reverting to the hierarchy to resolve it is time-consuming.
+This hampers the lead time for the customers, suppliers, vendors, and other partners too.

 3. Make Your Goals SMART

-As much as it is important that goals and objectives are aligned in each stage of organogram, it is also important that the goals be SMART.
+As much as goals and objectives must be aligned in each stage of the organogram, it is also important that the goals be SMART.

 S= Specific; Goals be better specific to each employee.
 Generalized goals can create perplexed perceptions among employees about their responsibilities.

 M= Measurable; The more quantifiable the goals are, the better it is.
-Not only the employees’ KPI (Key Performance Indicator) becomes easier, but also targets and communication become clearer and specific.
+Not only does the employees’ KPI (Key Performance Indicator) becomes easier, but also targets and communication become clearer and more specific.

 A= Achievable; There’s a difference between challenging goals and vague or difficult goals.
 The challenging goals also must be according to the capability of members of the organization.
 Thus, goals better are achievable.